savagerunderscorelex/Stop-Being-A-Weenie/README.md

 - Getting the UI to Stay in the Same Place:
 [Stick UI to Screen with Position Smoothing Camera2D | Godot 4.4](https://www.youtube.com/watch?v=dOr-fgBRMgs)
 - Moving Platforms: [5 Different Ways To Create A Moving Platform In Godot 4.0+](https://www.youtube.com/watch?v=MxrEM-jsMsM)
+- Guide to User Interface (Used like a 30 sec clip thought): [Guide to User Interface in Godot](https://www.youtube.com/watch?v=KOyREJu1P3I&t=3505s)

 ### Asset Links